d-u-d-e/my-notes-cplusplus/NicolaiJosuttis_C++20TheCompleteGuide.md

         std::cout << "- " << elem << '\n';
     }
     ```
     is valid, although in general, **it is a fatal runtime error to use a reference to a temporary as a collection a range-based for loop iterates over** (the lifetime of any temporary within range_expression is not extended, but it's okay to just have a temporary).
 Because passing a temporary range object (rvalue) moves the range into an `owning_view`, the view does not refer to an external container and therefore there is no runtime error.
+This was fixed in C++23.

 15) Modifying leading elements of ranges (changing their value or inserting/deleting elements) may invalidate views if and only if `begin()` has already been called before the modification.
 Therefore, iterating over the elements of a view might invalidate a later use if its referred range has been modified in the meantime.